Why Major in Technical Communication?

 - Using technology to build understanding

+You want to learn from a world class faculty.
 Texas Tech's program in Technical Communication & Rhetoric (TCR) has the largest faculty in the world for programs of its kind.
-Seventeen well-known scholars teach BATC students in classes with an low student-teacher ratio, so you'll get plenty of personal attention.
+Well-known scholars teach BATC students in classes with a low student-teacher ratio, so you'll get plenty of personal attention.

-Director of Undergraduate Studies
+Director of TC Undergraduate Studies